 A growing component of our practice includes licensing and transferring various forms of intellectual property rights.
 These transactions range from licensing to outright sales and assignments of trademarks, trade secrets, and copyrights.
 Fahey Schultz Burzych Rhodes PLC’s depth of experience in other forms of commercial transactions is easily applied to the IP subject matter, and this knowledge provides our clients with thorough representation in all aspects of an IP transaction, from planning to negotiation to documentation and closing.

 Trade Secrets and Unfair Competition

-Confidential information is often necessary to a successful business, however, sometimes this information is not protectable as a trademark or copyright.
+Confidential information is often necessary to a successful business.
+However, sometimes this information is not protectable as a trademark or copyright.
 Marketing plans, customer lists, formulas, or recipes are but a few examples of protectable trade secrets.
-We regularly design, implement, and enforce non-disclosure agreements for our clients.
-These agreements protect their confidential information when, during the course of business or specific projects, it is necessary to disclose confidential information or trade secrets to employees, third-party suppliers, or collaborators.
+We regularly design, implement, and enforce non-disclosure and non-compete agreements for our clients.
+These agreements protect confidential information when, during the course of business or specific projects, it is necessary to disclose confidential information or trade secrets to employees, third-party suppliers, or collaborators.
 We also advise our clients on their rights and duties when they are subject to a non-disclosure agreement and have successfully litigated these issues on a number of occasions.
-By developing trade-secret policies and procedures, we help clients avoid liability from accidental disclosures.
+By developing trade-secret policies and procedures, we help clients avoid liability from accidental or other disclosures.